 All about the mole

-Omnipresent in our environment, the mole remains a mystery: many misconceptions still circulate about it.
+Omnipresent in our environment, the mole remains mysterious, however: many misconceptions are still circulating about him.
 Remember:

 You only get rid of the one you know best!